Maria Josepha Hermengilde Esterházy: Early life

-Maria Josepha Hermengilde Esterházy de Galantha (born von Liechtenstein, 13 April, 1768 — 8 August, 1845) was the daughter of Franz Josef I of Liechtenstein.
+Maria Josepha von Liechtenstein was the daughter of Franz Josef I of Liechtenstein and Leopoldine von Sternberg.
 On 15 September 1783 she married Prince Nikolaus II Esterházy de Galantha, who in 1794 became the Prince of Esterházy.
-In 1785 she bore a son, Paul Anton and in 1788 a daughter, Leopoldine.
+They married at her family home, because her mother was unwell, and were blessed by Cardinal Bathiany.
+The marriage contract specified thousands of guilders to be provided for the Princess.